determined-ai/determined/docs/setup-cluster/workspaces-rpools.rst

  Overview
 **********

-Binding and unbinding resource pools allows administrators to control their availability within the cluster.
+Binding and unbinding resource pools allows administrators to control resource pool availability within the cluster.

 Resource pools can be either unbound, meaning they are shared across the entire cluster, or bound to specific workspaces.
 Experiments, notebooks, Tensorboards, shells, or commands associated with a